Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Plumpton has 52 active public transport stops, all of which are bus stops.
 These stops are served by 25 different routes that together facilitate 1,299 weekly passenger trips.
-Residents enjoy excellent transport accessibility, with an average distance of 194 meters to the nearest stop.
+The accessibility of these stops is rated as excellent, with residents typically living just 194 meters from the nearest stop.
+Most residents commute outwards due to Plumpton's residential nature.
+Cars remain the dominant mode of transport at 85%, while trains are used by 9% of residents.
+On average, there are 1.7 vehicles per dwelling in Plumpton, which is higher than the regional average.

 Frequently Asked Questions - Transport